So you’re looking for the best cycling headphones? And you don’t want to spend a lot of money?

 Call me a hippie, whatever.
 But I like to be in nature and experience my surroundings.
 I can’t stand it when I’m on a hike in the woods and someone passes me blaring music.
 That’s a buzz kill.

 There’s something special about being outside.
 I love my early morning ride and catching the sunrise while the rest of the world is asleep.
 It’s just me, my bike and a bunch of horses in that moment.
 Bob Dylan can wait.

 Hippiness aside, I don’t know why you would want to deliberately introduce the potential for a distraction.
 Listening to Enter Sandman drowns out important signals like “on your left” from a fellow cyclist or the honking of an out-of-control car behind you.

 It’s not always the drivers fault, let’s not kid ourselves.
-That instant you take your eyes off the road to skip the song you hate may be enough to miss something important.
+That moment you take your eyes off the road to skip the song you hate may be enough to miss something important.
 Or maybe you get so engrossed in a podcast that you run through a red light and get t-boned in an intersection.

 Yes, deaf people ride bikes just fine.
 But they’re also not listening to music when riding.
-The deaf rider is likely more tuned in to their surroundings than a headphone wearing cyclist.
+The deaf rider is likely more tuned into their surroundings than a headphone wearing cyclist.

 Because you don’t need all that stuff